ruslanzharkov/ruslanzharkov/README.md

-### Hi there 👋
+### Hi there, I'm Ruslan, a Frontend Engineer from Kyrgyzstan 🇰🇬 👋

-* I'm currently working at Klarna 🛍️
+What I usually do:
-* Creating UI for web and native applications using React and React-Native ⚛
+* Create UI for web and native applications using React and React-Native ⚛
-* Working with Node.js
+* ️Build beautiful animations 🌈
-* ️Love animations and all kinds of cool UI hacks ⭐
+* Make apps performant 🚀
-* Feel free to reach out about a collaboration or any opportunity 💭
+* Feel free to reach out about collaboration or opportunity 💭